What is Jenkins? A Quick Guide for CI/CD with Jenkins

 What is Jenkins?

 Jenkins is an open-source tool from the CNCF landscape for managing continuous integration (CI) in the application development lifecycle.
 By using Jenkins you automate the stages like build, test, security scans, docker builds, etc. All these stages get triggered as the developer commits the code changes to the central code repository i.e. GitHub, Bitbucket, and GitLab.
-The core of Jenkins which executes all these automations is the Jenkins pipeline which can be defined in two ways: Jenkins file or Groovy Script.
-We will discuss the Jenkins file and Groovy Scripts further in this blog in detail.
+The core of Jenkins which executes all these automations is the Jenkins pipeline which can be defined in two ways: Jenkins file or Groovy script.
+We will discuss the Jenkins file and Groovy scripts further in this blog in detail.
 Jenkins also provides you with a user-friendly interface and robust plugin support, using them you will be able to connect multiple tools with Jenkins.

 Jenkins Components